A Hidden Measure of Investment Risk, Beyond Volatility

 4. More than 12 years

-Explanation: Since we are over 9 years into the current decline, if 12 years were the longest decline, the remainder would be at most: 3 years.
-With the portfolio currently 28% below the 10/31/2007 peak, not only would you recover any decline within 3 years – you would enjoy an addition gain of 39% (to revert the starting point of -28%).
-This means that the longest decline to recovery of an investment made today would be substantially less than 3 years.
+Explanation: Since the portfolio is 9 years into the current decline, if 12 years were the longest decline, the remainder would be at most: 3 years.
+With the portfolio currently below its peak, not only would you recover any decline within 3 years – you would enjoy an addition gain of 25% that reverts the starting point of -20%.
+This means that the longest decline to recovery of an investment made today would be less than 3 years.

 Disclosures Including Backtested Performance Data